Miyuyami/SoulWorkerHQTranslations/README.md

     4. Do NOT edit the HTML code (there are a few lines that use HTML for coloring).
   3. Additional questions can be asked on [Discord](https://discord.gg/0elCk6HCY5XkLg0t)
   4. Use ASCII (English) commas, dots, exclamation/question marks, etc...
-  5. Keep Japanese Onomatopoeias and Japanese honorifics in translations (ex.
-Onee-chan, Auauau).
+  5. Keep Japanese the onomatopoeia and Japanese honorifics in translations (ex.
+Auauau, Onee-chan).